-The performance of the tranche I (VTA) / income-retaining unit certificates without payment of capital gains tax is representative of the performance of all other tranche I income classes (income-retaining unit certificates with payment of capital gains tax).
+The performance of the tranche I (A) / income-distributing unit certificates is representative of the performance of all other tranche I income classes (income-retaining unit certificates without payment of capital gains tax).

 The following graphic shows the annual performance of the investment fund's tranche RZ (VTA), income-retaining unit certificates without payment of capital gains tax, in EUR up to the cut-off date 12/31/2021.